sa-tre/satre-specification/docs/source/pillars/information_governance.md

 * - Statement
   - Guidance
   - Importance
-* - There must be robust and secure applications in place to authenticate users (and services) within the TRE.
+* - Your TRE must have robust and secure applications in place to authenticate users (and services) within the TRE.
   - The number of authentication applications should be kept to a minimum with common controls and standards applied across all such as MFA, password complexity etc.
   - Mandatory
 ```